List of the Best Universities in Malaysia to Study a Bachelor’s Degree in Software Engineering

 Choosing to study computer software programming is one of the best choices as it has many plus points and is one of the highest paying jobs in Malaysia.
 A top private university would equip you with the necessary IT knowledge and skills to secure the job and achieve high paying salaries.

-When choosing a university to study software engineering, look at the rankings, awards, lecturers’ experience, curriculum, student environment, internships and employability.
-Here is a list of top universities for you to consider:
+When choosing a university to study software engineering, look at the rankings, awards, academic reputation, lecturers’ experience, curriculum, student environment, internships and employability.
+Below, you will find ten best Software Engineering programs in the country:

 - Asia Pacific University (APU)